leerob/react2025/docs/docs/pricing.md

 - **Customization and branding**—Customizable buttons and background color
 - **Fraud and compliance**—Simplified PCI compliance and [SCA-ready](https://stripe.com/docs/strong-customer-authentication)
 - **Additional features**—Collect addresses, send email receipts, and more

+We'll also use [Stripe Customer Portral](https://stripe.com/docs/billing/subscriptions/customer-portal).
+The portal provides subscription and billing management features that allow your customers to:

+- Update subscriptions, including upgrading and downgrading their subscriptions
+- Cancel subscriptions, immediately or at the end of a billing period
+- Update payment methods like adding and removing cards
+- View billing history and download invoices